rjimeno/today_i_learned/README.md

-Finally, I need to find time to read the 1998 paper [Computer Immunology](https://www.usenix.org/legacy/publications/library/proceedings/lisa98/full_papers/burgess/burgess.pdf) (from a Usenix's LISA conference) as it seem to be important.
+Finally, I need to find time to read the 1998 paper [Computer Immunology](https://www.usenix.org/legacy/publications/library/proceedings/lisa98/full_papers/burgess/burgess.pdf) (from a Usenix's LISA conference) as it seems to be important.